montlebalm/montys-muffins/README.md

+# Slack Poopin

+Slash Commands to prove in print your poingant potty practices.

-# Slashy Slash Commands
+## Commands

-Testing Slash Commands for weaponized buffoonery.
+`/poopin`: give your friends the realtime update.

+`/whopooped [today] or [yesterday]`: report for the day.

+`/flush`: reset your day to 0 to cover up any accidents.